Polynomial algorithms for p-dispersion problems in a planar Pareto Front: Related works

-The standard linearization of constraints (\ref{mathProgDispersion}.3) leads to the Mixed Integer Linear Programming (MILP) formulation provided by \cite{kuby1987programming}.
-Another MILP formulation was proposed, to speed-up the resolution using straightforward B\& B solving and implementing specific cuts in a Branch\&Cut algorithm \cite{sayah2017new}.
-Decomposition schemes from \cite{augca2000lagrangian} and \cite{pisinger2006upper}. can also be extended for the Max-Min p-dispersion problem.
+The standard linearization of constraints (\ref{mathProgDispersion}.3) leads to the Mixed Integer Linear Programming (MILP) formulation \cite{kuby1987programming}.
+An alternative MILP formulation and specific cuts for a Branch\&Cut algorithm is provided by \cite{sayah2017new}.
+Decomposition schemes from \cite{augca2000lagrangian} and \cite{pisinger2006upper} have been also extended for the Max-min $p$-dispersion problem.

-Similarly, MILP formulations were designed for the Max-Sum-Min and Max-Min-Sum p-dispersion variants \cite{erkut1991comparison}.
-Such variants were less studied, a recent work proposed a unified MILP formulation and B\&B algorithm for the four variants of p-dispersion problems \cite{lei2015unified}.
+Similarly, MILP formulations were designed for the Max-Sum-min and Max-min-Sum $p$-dispersion variants \cite{erkut1991comparison}.
+Such variants were less studied.
+A recent work proposed a unified MILP formulation and B\&B algorithm for the four variants of $p$-dispersion problems \cite{lei2015unified}.